I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi-monitorsourcemodeset-getnummodes.md

 ### -param <i>hMonitorSourceModeSet</i> [in]

 <dd>
 <p>A handle to a monitor source mode set object.
-The display miniport driver previously obtained this handle by calling the <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi-monitor-acquiremonitorsourcemodeset.md">pfnAcquireMonitorSourceModeSet</a> function of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff568433">Monitor interface</a>.</p>
+The display miniport driver previously obtained this handle by calling the <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi-monitor-acquiremonitorsourcemodeset.md">pfnAcquireMonitorSourceModeSet</a> function of the <a href="display.monitor_interface">Monitor interface</a>.</p>
 </dd>

 ### -param <i>pNumMonitorSourceModes</i> [out]